Assaraya Alhamra Museum

 they once had on viewers when they were in their original and perfect state.

-Gallery 9: Roman Period : This gallery house a large collection
+Gallery 9: Roman Period: This gallery houses a large

 the emperors Hadrian, Marcus Aurelius